niels-sys/build/README.md

 # build
-Stanadard Linux installation remove non used applications get it as clean possible to build firmware.
+Standard Linux installation remove non used applications get it as clean possible to build firmware.